Upper Room Leadership Programme

 What if I am unable to set up a youth group in my parish?

 If for whatever reason you are unable to set up a youth group, we encourage you to speak with your parish priest if you can be involved in sacramental preparation.
 The tools you gain on this programme will help you to flourish as a well rounded leader.
-Most often sacramental catechisis can be a gateway into openeing a youth group in the parish.
+Most often sacramental catechisis can be a gateway into opening a youth group in the parish.

 What good will it do for my parish?

 In many parish there is a question of how do we keep the young people coming to church, what can we provide for them?
-Quite often there are many prayer groups, men’s and women’s gorup, coffee mornings, but only sacramental preparttion for the youth, that is usually only one year and then they vanish into thin air.
+Quite often there are many prayer groups, men’s and women’s gorup, coffee mornings, but only sacramental preparation for the youth, that is usually only one year and then they vanish into thin air.
 The Upper Room Programme seeks to change that by equipping young adults to lead groups where the youth of the parish can feel part of the wider community.
 It requires a specific set of skills and language to minister to young people and we provide them over the course of the programme.